The dashboard is the deck

 The natural endpoint of minimal duplication

 Section titled “The natural endpoint of minimal duplication”Tollgate’s whole premise is a single surface where the governance-relevant picture is kept, not reassembled.
-Follow that premise to its conclusion and the deck disappears: if Tollgate already holds the current case file, then the case file is the thing you present.
-There’s nothing to export because there’s nothing to re-create.
+Follow that premise to its conclusion and the deck disappears.
+If Tollgate already holds the current case file, the case file is the thing you present.
+There’s no deck to export because there’s nothing to re-create.

-So the PM keeps the picture current through the week — five minutes here, ten there — and the resulting Investment Health view is what goes on the projector.
-The daily-life burden of keeping the case file current is the only data-entry cost, and it replaces the night-before scramble entirely.
+The PM keeps the picture current through the week — five minutes here, ten there.
+The resulting Investment Health view goes on the projector.
+Keeping the case file current is the only data-entry cost, and it replaces the night-before scramble entirely.

 This is why the Health surfaces are presentation-grade by default.
-Typography, information density, contrast and visual hierarchy are designed to hold up projected to a room of executives — not merely to be readable in a browser tab.
-Presentation quality isn’t a polish layer applied at the end; it’s the default state of the surface, because the surface is the deck.
+Typography, information density, contrast and visual hierarchy must hold up projected to a room of executives, not merely read well in a browser tab.
+Presentation quality isn’t a polish layer applied at the end.
+It’s the default state of the surface, because the surface is the deck.

 Live beats static, especially under a follow-up

 Presenting live, the path from “I’m presenting” to “I’m answering a question” is one click or one prompt.
-Jump to the Risks, Changes or Decision Log register; or ask Ask Tollgate a question in plain language and get an answer from current data, in the room.
+Jump to the Risks, Changes or Decision log register.
+Or put a plain-language question to Ask Tollgate and get an answer from current data, in the room.
 The meeting doesn’t stall because the case file is right there, whole and current — not flattened into whichever slides someone anticipated.

 The line we hold

 The test is a question.
-If a customer asks “how do I produce the deck?”, the answer is “open the dashboard” — not “here’s how to build one.”
+When a customer asks how to produce the deck, the answer is to open the dashboard — not instructions for building one.

 What this means for you